University of San Diego Scholarships (2025–2026) | Automatic, Competitive & Hidden Awards

 Does USD currently offer a named, full-tuition competition weekend?

-There’s no public evidence of a central, interview-based full-tuition competition for the 2025–2026 cycle.
+There’s no public evidence of a central, interview-based full-tuition competition for this cycle.
 If USD posts one, we’ll add the details (name, amount, deadlines) here.

 Where should we look for big awards in the meantime?